H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 States with long records of voting-rights violations

-If a state meets the bill's 25-year thresholds, it could spend 10 years under federal preclearance.
-That means some election changes could not take effect until federal officials approve them.
+A state that meets the 25-year thresholds could spend 10 years under federal preclearance, meaning some election changes could not take effect until federal officials approve them.

-Counties, parishes, municipalities, and school districts over 10,000 people
+Counties, parishes, cities and school districts over 10,000 people

-These jurisdictions would have new compliance work: fast public notices, polling-place disclosures, and reporting for district or constituency changes.
-Missing those deadlines could invite legal challenges.
+These jurisdictions would take on new compliance work: fast public notices, polling-place disclosures, and reporting for district or constituency changes.
+Missing those deadlines could open the door to legal challenges.

 Election officials changing maps, ID rules, or polling places